We arrived in Paris on January 12th. It was a good flight; even our dog Toby made it without incident.

 We moved out of the gîte last week, and we gave up our car yesterday.
 We are sad to leave our farmhouse and our wonderful neighbors, and we will miss our Peugeot, but we are happy to be moving onto our barge finally.
 There are only a few finishing touches to complete, and we will soon be cruising away from this peaceful village that has become home to us in France.

 We have been dreaming of cruising away for quite a while now.
-We thought we were ready to go last month, but we found out we still had more work to do before we could leave.
+We thought we were ready to go last month, but we found out we still had more work to do before leaving.

-We have had the same dream so many times now; we know it well.
+We have had the same dream so many times; we know it well.
 When the day finally arrives that we are ready to cruise, everyone that we know in Saint-Symphorien-sur-Saône and Saint-Jean-de-Losne will come out to wave goodbye to us.

-In fact, in our dream, we are surprised to see that the whole town of St. Jean turns out to say, "Bon voyage," as we cruise under the bridge.
+In our dream, we are surprised that the whole town of St. Jean came to say, "Bon voyage," as we cruise under the bridge.

-The shopkeepers, who have been so kind to us, come out to see us as we cruise down the main street of Saint-Jean-de-Losne.
+The shopkeepers, who have been so kind to us, come out of their shops to wave as we cruise down the main street of Saint-Jean-de-Losne.

 We float past our favorite hardware store, France Décor.
 The owners' Marc and Nelly Lesaulnier, are out in front, and Toby hops off the boat to see them.